It might be great, but have you been warned about some of its pitfalls?

 However, any concerns about having a bike that far outstrips your own ability to ride it fast enough will be easily forgotten about after just a few gear shifts of an electronic groupset.

-Perfect shifting, self-regulating front mech to avoid chain rub, low weight and a highly asthetically pleasing set-up, what’s not to love?
+Perfect shifting, self-regulating front mech to avoid chain rub, low weight and a highly aesthetically pleasing set-up, what’s not to love?

 If you’re not going to buy a bike with Di2 (you’re not alone) then do yourself a favour and don’t ride one with it on.
 That way you won’t know what you’re missing.